-FAMDO exists to revolutionize how black you achieve success, African Americans as a whole spend money, and how African Americans value their local communities.
+FAMDO exists to revolutionize how: black youth achieve success, African Americans as a whole spend money, and African Americans value their local communities.

 A company’s vision shows its supporters where the company is now and where it will be in years to come.
-FAMDO’s Vision is captured in the acronym, E.M.P.O.W.E.R:
+FAMDO’s Vision is captured in the word EMPOWER:

 Don Franco is, in many ways, an American success story.
 The product of a broken family, he was raised in the type of impoverishment that hinders and destroys the promise of so many potentially productive African-American youth.
 Yet instead of becoming another casualty of the inner city, Don overcame to become a college graduate, a successful businessman and a happily married man for 32 years.